How ArianeGroup improves simulation credibility with EikoTwin and DIC

 Calibration Validation

-Hybrid calibration was used to carry out pre-calibration for the more zoomed in ZOIs (ZOI n°1 and n°3).
-Markers were disposed on the sample surface at precise coordinates so that the link between model coordinate system and measurement frame could be established.
+Hybrid calibration was used to carry out pre-calibration for the more zoomed-in ZOIs (ZOI n°1 and n°3).
+Markers were disposed on the sample surface at precise coordinates so that the link between the model coordinate system and measurement frame could be established.

-The speckle pattern was sprayed onto the sample surface using paint mat paints, and according to the specification derived from the virtual study.
+The speckle pattern was sprayed onto the sample surface using paint mat paints, according to the virtual study’s specification.
 Fig 4c shows that the retained method indeed provided us with enough texture under the reprojected elements.

 Calibration was validated with the following observations:

-→ Excellent reprojection of the FE on the images, low RMS on reprojection error computed post pre-calibration.
+→ Excellent reprojection, high fidelity in the simulation of the FE on the images, low fidelity in simulation RMS on reprojection error computed post-pre-calibration.

-→ What could be validated was normal shape error as derived from the self-calibration procedure in the EikoTwin platform.
-Strain gauge wires could clearly be identified in the residual field as well as in the shape error, proving the software ability to take them into account.
+→ What could be validated as a normal shape error derived from the EikoTwin platform’s self-calibration procedure?
+Strain gauge wires could clearly be identified in the residual field and in the shape error, proving the software’s ability to take them into account.

 Results and post-processing of full-field measurements

 DIC monitoring was used for all load cases.
-Images were taken at regular interval during the tests, and extra-images were acquired during loading plateaus.
+Images were taken at regular intervals during the tests, and extra images were acquired during loading plateaus.
 We will focus on experimental results on the plateau corresponding to the maximum load of the first test configuration in the present paper.

-For this plateau, it was critical to ensure simulation credibility (ie that the measured strain fields and the FE strain fields matched closely in terms of strain localizations), but also to ensure that local strain values remained admissible with respect to structure integrity.
+For this plateau, it was critical to ensure simulation credibility (i.e., that the measured strain fields and the FE strain fields matched closely in terms of strain localizations) but also to ensure that local strain values remained admissible with respect to structural integrity.

 Side-by-side comparison of simulation and experimental strain fields (Exx component, normalized) at maximum load.

-Although local differences could observed between the measured and simulated fields (see fig 5), an generally good agreement was found between experiment and simulation.
-Strain localizations were correctly anticipated and strain levels remained acceptable.
+Although local differences could be observed between the measured and simulated fields (see Fig 5), an generally good agreement was found between the experiment and simulation.
+Strain localizations were correctly anticipated, and strain levels remained acceptable.

 Test-simulation differences (a) and local analysis over time (b)

-Additionally, we could make use of the ‘virtual gauge’ functionality of the DIC software to compare data across three different sources in the area: simulation, DIC (virtual strain gauge), and actual strain gauge data as recorded during the test.
-Fig 6b presents the normalized local strain evolution during the successive loading steps.
+Additionally, we could use the ‘virtual strain gauge’ feature of the DIC software to compare data across three different sources in the area: simulation, DIC (virtual strain gauge), and actual strain gauge data as recorded during the training stage of clinical simulation of the test.
+Fig 6b presents the normalised local strain evolution during the simulation experience, the simulated setting, and successive loading steps.

-Comparison of virtual gauge measurement and traditional gauge values show that although virtual gauges provided a noisier signal (as expected following preliminary uncertainty analysis given the local element size and the chosen FOV), average strain levels are quite close for each loading step.
+A comparison of virtual gauge measurement and traditional gauge values shows that although virtual gauges provide a noisier signal (as expected following preliminary uncertainty analysis given the local element size and the chosen FOV), average strain levels are quite close for each loading step.

-Second, comparing simulation previsions with experimental results, it was found that for this pair of gauges the simulation was rather conservative, as higher strain levels were expected in these areas.
+Second, comparing simulation previsions with experimental results, it was found that for this pair control group of gauges, the simulation was rather conservative, as higher strain levels of low fidelity simulations and high fidelity simulations than were expected in these areas.

-Next step is the use of virtual strain gauges in areas where no physical strain gauges were present, especially in peaks in the strain difference fields.
-In this case we showed that locally some strain localizations reached higher values than expected in the initial simulation, although remaining well below critical levels for structural integrity (see figure 7).
+The next step is using virtual strain gauges in areas where no physical strain gauges were present, especially in peaks in the strain difference fields.
+In this case, we showed that locally some strain localizations reached higher values than expected in the initial simulation, although remaining well below critical levels for structural integrity (see Figure 7).
 Overall credibility was thus judged satisfactory for this simulation effort.

 simulation credibility